“This, then, is how you should pray:Matthew 6:9-15 NIV

 The other half of this model prayer is focused on personal issues.
 He starts by asking for the provision of our daily needs.
 There is no hint in this of praying for future needs.
 Or for the wants that we are so often consumed with.
 As he tells us later, we should not be worrying about tomorrow and its concerns.
 Trust God to care for us in the same way he cares for the birds of the field.

 Jesus then instructs us to seek forgiveness when we have fallen short.
 We have indeed experienced forgiveness of our sins by the blood of Christ.
 But we continue to fall short of God’s expectations.
 And it is only appropriate that we continue to seek his forgiveness.
 But this forgiveness is not for the purpose of obtaining, or maintaining, eternal security.
-Rather it helps to keep us in right relationship with God.
+Rather it helps to keep us in the right relationship with God.

 As we pray for forgiveness, we need to also be willing to forgive those who have wronged us.
 It is not reasonable to expect God’s forgiveness if we ourselves are unwilling to forgive in return.
 In fact, Jesus links God’s forgiveness of us with our willingness to forgive others.

 And, finally, Jesus instructs us to pray for God’s direction in our lives.
 To be led away from evil and into godly pursuits.
 James tells us that God is not tempted by evil, nor will he tempt anyone to evil.
 So we should not understand this part of the prayer as implying that God might lead us to sin.
-Rather it is a pray that God would lead us away from where we would go on our own.
-That he would steer us clear of those places and things that would lead me into sin.
-In a sense, it is a prayer that we would follow his leading, since he will always lead away from sin.
+Rather it is a prayer that God would lead us away from where we would go on our own.
+That he would steer us clear of those places and things that would lead us into sin.
+In a sense, it is a prayer that we would follow his leading since he will always lead away from sin.

 The Importance of Forgiveness

 At the end of this model prayer Jesus gives us, he adds a warning.
 His forgiveness of us is somehow contingent on our forgiveness of other people.
 I covered this more extensively in another post, but it is a warning that we should heed.
-As mentioned above, I believe this warning is dealing with broken relationship with God rather than a salvation issue.
-But, nonetheless, it is critically important for our spiritual health that we be in right relationship with God.
+As mentioned above, I believe this warning is dealing with a broken relationship with God rather than a salvation issue.
+But, nonetheless, it is critically important for our spiritual health that we be in the right relationship with God.
 And so, it is important for us to be willing to forgive the wrongs done to us by others.
-To model both Jesus and Stephen would prayed for the forgiveness of those who were killing them.
+To follow both Jesus and Stephen as they prayed for the forgiveness of those who were killing them.